Chimera patterns in conservative systems and ultracold atoms with mediated nonlocal hopping: Results

 \subsubsection{Hamiltonian and dynamic equation}

-This most general model is given by the Hamiltonian:
+The NLHM model is given by the Hamiltonian:

-where $a_{i}=\sqrt{n_{i}}e^{i\theta_{i}}$ is a complex number representing the state of site $i$, such that $n_{i}=|a_{i}|^{2}$ is the number of particles and $\theta_{i}$ is the phase. $\mathcal{U}$ is the nonlinear energy with the on-site nonlinear interaction $U$, and $\mathcal{P}$ is the hopping energy with the hopping strength $P$. $G_{ij}$ is the hopping kernel describing the hopping from site $\mathbf{r}_{j}$ to $\mathbf{r}_{i}$, with $G_{ij}=G_{ji}$.
+where $a_{i}=\sqrt{n_{i}}e^{i\theta_{i}}$ is a complex number representing the state of site $i$, such that $|a_i|$ is the amplitude, $n_{i}=|a_{i}|^{2}$ is the number of particles or density, and $\theta_{i}$ is the phase. $\mathcal{U}$ is the nonlinear energy with the on-site nonlinear interaction $U$, and $\mathcal{P}$ is the hopping energy with the hopping strength $P$. $G_{ij}$ is the hopping kernel describing the hopping from site $\mathbf{r}_{j}$ to $\mathbf{r}_{i}$, with $G_{ij}=G_{ji}$.
 Typically, $G_{ij}$ decreases as the distance $|\mathbf{r}_{j}-\mathbf{r}_{i}|$ increases and may be characterized by a hopping range $R$.
 For sufficiently small $R$, the hopping effectively becomes nearest neighbor.
 This Hamiltonian conserves both the energy and the particle number $N=\sum_{i}n_{i}$.
 It can also be expressed using the canonical coordinate and momentum $\{q_{i},p_{i}\}$, as well as action and angle variable $\{n_{i},\theta_{i}\}$ (see SM sec.
 S1).
 Note that the hopping term is quadratic $a_{i}^{*}a_{j}$ in the Hamiltonian, which is different from the usual quartic term of a particle-particle interaction $n_{i}n_{j}$ for, say, the Coulomb interaction.
 Therefore, the corresponding dynamical equation contains the lowest order on-site nonlinearity and the nonlocal linear hopping term:

+where $\hbar$ is the Planck constant, which we can set to $\hbar=1$ without loss of generality by rescaling time.
 Note that this equation is the mean-field equation of the BHM with nonlocal hopping \cite{de_vega_matter-wave_2008,navarrete-benlloch_simulating_2011}.
 Moreover, the nearest-neighbor variation of this equation is the discrete GPE \cite{trombettoni_discrete_2001} and the non-spatial variation is the discrete self-trapping equation \cite{eilbeck_discrete_1985}.